-Do you have the lucky Lotto ticket? $26m up for grabs
+Massive $30m Lotto prize up for grabs on Saturday

-Powerball jackpotted to the outrageous sum after no one claimed the $23m mega prize on Saturday.
+Powerball jackpotted to tonight's outrageous sum after no one struck the $23m mega prize last Saturday.

-But 10 lucky people did split Lotto's First Division, each holding a ticket worth $100,000.

-One player who picked the first four balls correctly was even luckier after they claimed Strike Four's $200,000.

 Earlier this month Marie Winfield from Lotto said that before the Covid-19 lockdown, 75 per cent of sales were from stores, and only 25 per cent via MyLotto or the Lotto NZ App.